Skip to Content

 Snake Droppings and Feeding Schedule

-Healthy droppings usually appear two to three days after feeding.
+Healthy droppings should appear two or three days after feeding, reflecting proper snake nutrition and digestion.

-Stick to a proper snake feeding schedule to avoid irregular digestion patterns.
+Stick to a consistent snake feeding schedule to maintain digestion patterns.

 Water Bowl Activity and Inquisitive Behavior